cocos/cocos-docs/en/getting-started/quick-start.md

 ![rect gizmo](quick-start/rect_gizmo.png)

 By using this tool we can conveniently modify the size of the image node.
-Move the mouse to rest on the left side of `background` in **scene editor**, click and drag it to the left until the left side of `background` exceeds the fuchsia frame that represents the design resolution.
+Move the mouse to rest on the left side of `background` in **scene editor**, click and drag it to the left until the left side of `background` exceeds the purple frame that represents the design resolution.
 Then we can drag the right side of `background` to the right using the same method.

 ![resize_background](quick-start/resize_background.png)